Tonejs/Midi/README.md

     PPQ: Number                       // the Pulses Per Quarter of the midi file },

+  startTime: Number,                  // the time before the first note plays
+  duration: Number,                   // the time until the last note finishes

   // an array of midi tracks
   tracks: [
     {